4th Kōkūtai (4th Air Group)

 The 4th Kōkūtai (4th Kokutai, 4th Ku) or 4th Air Group was a land based unit of the Imperial Japanese Navy (IJN).
 The group operated was established at Rabaul and had a fighter butai operating the Type 96 (A5M4 Claude) and later A6M2 Model 21 Zero from Lakunai Airfield and a bomber butai operating the Type 1 Attack Bomber (G4M Betty) from Vunakanau Airfield.
 On November 1, 1942 the bomber butai was redesignated 703 Kōkūtai (703 Air Group).

-On February 10, 1942, the 4th Kokutai was created at Rabaul.
-To form the cadre of the group, one chutai of the Chitose Kokutai was transfered to the newly established group with fighter butai operating the Type 96 (A5M4 Claude) and later the A6M2 Model 21 Zero at Lakunai Airfield and a bomber butai operating the Type 1 Attack Bomber (G4M Betty) from Vunakanau Airfield.
+On February 10, 1942 the 4th Kōkūtai was established at Rabaul.
+To form the cadre of the group, one chutai from the Chitose Kokutai was transfered to the newly established group.
+The fighter butai was equipped with the Type 96 (A5M4 Claude) and later the A6M2 Model 21 Zero at Lakunai Airfield.
+The bomber butai operating the Type 1 Attack Bomber (G4M1 Betty) at Vunakanau Airfield.

-On February 17, 1942 six A6M2 Zero from Shoho to Lakunai Airfield near Rabaul and assigned to the 4th Kokutai.
+On February 17, 1942 six A6M2 Zero took off from Shoho and land at Lakunai Airfield where they are assigned to the 4th Kokutai and become the first Zeros based at Rabaul.

-On February 23, 1942 the six Zeros that scrambled to intercept the first U. S. bombing mission against Rabaul when a formation of B-17 Flying Fortresses that bombed shipping in Simpson Harbor.
+On February 23, 1942 in the morning, six Zeros scrambled to intercept the first U. S. bombing mission against Rabaul when a formation of B-17 Flying Fortresses bombed shipping in Simpson Harbor.
 The intercepting Zeros fired at the bombers and claimed a victory.
 In fact, any damage inflicted was superficial.
-Some gunfire hit did hit the tail of B-17E 41-2446 this bomber later force landed due to low fuel.
+Some gunfire hit did hit the tail of B-17E Flying Fortress 41-2446 (aka "Swamp Ghost") later force landed due to low fuel.

-On February 28, 1942 the six Zeros took off on a mission to escort G4M1 Bettys on a bombing mission against Port Moresby.
+On February 28, 1942 six Zeros took off from Lakunai Airfield on a mission to escort G4M1 Bettys from Vunakanau Airfield on a bombing mission against Port Moresby.
 Over the target, the Zeros met no resistance so they

 tested their guns on the wreck of the SS